Furry/2captcha/readme.md

 ## Motive

 2captcha is a service that solves many different types of captchas, this library serves as a wrapper around their API to bring easy, promise-based functionality to NodeJS.
 This libary specilizes in concurrent solves, and bulk-api usage.
+This project is a fork of this [package](https://www.npmjs.com/package/2captcha).

 ## Features